Splitz: Home media

 The film was first issued on VHS and Beta in 1985 by Vestron Home Video.
 The cover features the poster art (a cheerleader doing the splits) printed sideways.
 In 1994, it was re-released on VHS by Avid Home Entertainment.
 This version features a cover photo of a cheerleader who does not appear in the film.
 Unlike the theatrical print which attained an R-rating, both of these releases boast a PG-13 rating (though nudity is included).

 In 2003 the film was issued on DVD by Liberty International Entertainment.
 Duped from a full-screen video print, this is also the PG-13 version, and the sole extra is a Spanish audio track.

 In 2015 Code Red issued the film on DVD from a new 2014 widescreen master.
 Extras included the original theatrical trailer and an on-camera interview with director Dominic Paris.

+Reception

+The author John Elliot called Splitz "standard high school nonsense".
+The Fischer Film Almanac 1988 said the film was a "amateurish and vulgar parody of amateurish and vulgar high school movies".
+In a negative review, Dogo of Variety found Splitz to have "below-average dialogue", thought that "none of the new [music] appears to have hit potential", and thought "tech credits are mostly okay, although a few interiors, judging by the screening caught, were murky".